Medicare for Dummies

 - Days 1-60: No cost for semi private room.

-- Days 61-90: You are responsible for coinsurance/copay each day.
+- Days 61-90: You are responsible for Coinsurance/copay each day.

 - Days 91 (and after): You’ll begin to access your lifetime reserve.
 Your lifetime reserve is an additional 60 days for hospital stays that also includes a daily copay.